ThomasLittrell1/deep_rl_navigation_project/README.md

 - States: The states are 37-dimensional continuous vectors simulating sensor input to the robot about its movement and environment
 - Actions: There are 4 discrete actions (moving left, right, forward, and back)
-- Rewards: The agent recieves a reward of +1 for every yellow banana that it collects and a reward of -1 for every blue banana
+- Rewards: The agent receives a reward of +1 for every yellow banana that it collects and a reward of -1 for every blue banana

 The goal is to have the agent get an average score of +13 for at least 100 consecutive rounds.